james-menzies/secret_santa/README.md

 > As a motivational speaker, I want to use the Secret Santa game as a mystery 'whodunnit' exercise with my clients, in order to stimulate discussions involving deductive reasoning.

 ## Wireframes

-These wireframes below outline the user experience of the application.

 ### Login Screen